LoJunKai/Plant-e/README.md

 ## Issues:

+- Shift all camera functions into the camera.py file
+- Create main_raspi.py and house the final code in it
+- Change main.py to cron_arduino.py
 - Create another table, storing the plant_id and pot_no to replace the dictionary in main.py, get_data()
 - When calling readMoisture(), Arduino will sometimes print b'\n' instead of b'{moisture}\n' back to the RPi - Could be because the Serial does not get the value from Arduino in time, so the '\n' is received
 - When opening Serial in readMoisture(), place it inside a context manager (with... ) so that the connection closes properly